Wu Song: Avenging his brother

-Becoming an outlaw
+Meeting Sun Erniang and Zhang Qing

 A stone statue of Wu Song at Hengdian World Studios.

-The local residents sympathise with Wu Song and plead on his behalf.
-Granny Wang is sentenced to death by lingchi while Wu Song is exiled to Mengzhou.
-On the way Wu and his two escorts pass by Cross Slope (十字坡; in present-day Fan County, Henan), where they take a rest in Sun Erniang's inn.
-Wu senses the woman is up to no good and pretends to have taken her drugged wine and fall unconscious.
-When Sun tries to lift him, he easily overpowers her.
-Just then, Sun's husband Zhang Qing comes back and stops the scuffle.
-The couple apologise and befriend Wu.
-They host him for some time before seeing him off to Mengzhou.
+On the way to Mengzhou, Wu Song and the two guards escorting him pass by Cross Slope (十字坡; in present-day Fan County, Henan), where they take a rest in Sun Erniang's inn.
+Wu Song senses that Sun Erniang is up to no good and suspects that the alcoholic drinks served to them have been spiked with menghanyao (蒙汗藥), a drug that causes unconsciousness.
+He pretends to be knocked out after consuming the drink.
+When Sun Erniang tries to lift him, he gets up and easily overpowers her in a fight.
+Sun Erniang's husband, Zhang Qing, comes home in time and stops the fight.
+Upon learning who he is, the couple apologises to Wu Song and treats him hospitably before seeing him off with his escorts to Mengzhou.